learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

     [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

 The only difference in the results between using the R-style formula `ols` and the `OLS` we used previously is that one of the parameters is called `Intercept` rather than `const`.
+This is because `ols` automatically adds a constant to the `X` values, whereas with `OLS` you need to use `sm.add_constant`.
+Both forms result in an intercept term, they just have different names.

 In general, we recommend using the `OLS` interface rather than the R-style formula interface because building the formula can get increasingly complicated as we move from simple linear regression to multiple regression.
 But you may see examples using either, so it's useful to be able to interpret both forms.